Green Travel - Tips for sustainable travel

 Scholarships for sustainable travel

-• Did you know?
-Erasmus+ has supported sustainable travel (bus, train, carpooling or similar) for students with additional payments since 2021/22 (please, keep your receipts).
+- Did you know?
+Erasmus+ is supporting sustainable travel (bus, train, carpooling, bicycle or similar).
 As of the academic year 2024/25, there will be a travel allowance for all types of mobility and an increased allowance for environmentally friendly travelling!
 For detailed information, please click here.

 BOKU students & (Green) Travel